KIT-IBT/StereoCameraReconSim/README.md

       - **o_x,o_y**: Principal point offset in 'pixels'

 3. exclude_ids
-   - Contains a mat-file with the verties ids wich were excluded from the calulation.
-(NOTE: detail discription in the folder.)
+   - Contains a mat-file with the vertec ids wich were excluded from the calulation.
+(NOTE: detailed description in the identically named folder.)

 ## Run
-After setting the configuration parameter:
+After setting the configuration parameters:

 Just run "runSim.m" in MATLAB.